cartant/firebase-nightlight/README.md

 npm install firebase-nightlight --save-dev
 ```

-And import the `Mock` class for use with TypeScript and ES2015:
+And import the `Mock` class for use with TypeScript or ES2015:

 ```js
 import { Mock } from "firebase-nightlight";